 Along with hobo spiders, many spiders are more active this time of the year, including black widows and wolf spiders.
 However, like most spiders, hobo spiders prefer to be left alone and tend to make their webs in secluded areas.
 They are not aggressive towards humans and hide to avoid contact with them.

-Hobo spiders are often misidentified as brown recluse spiders (a poisonous spider with a bite that can cause skin lesions).
-However, brown recluse spiders are native to the Midwest and Southern states, and they don’t normally travel this far west.
+Hobo spiders are often misidentified as brown recluse spiders (venomous spiders with a bite that can cause skin lesions).
+However, brown recluse spiders are native to some of the Midwest and Southern states, and they don’t normally travel this far west.
 They prefer warmer, milder climates that don’t have a hard freeze.
 Sometimes they end up in a box or a truck that is transported to this area, but they usually don’t survive the winter in our climate

-Hobo spiders have a long, rounded body with a dark striped pattern on the back and patternless yellow/brown legs.
+Hobo spiders have a long, rounded body with a dark striped pattern on the back and yellow/brown legs.
 Females and males grow to about ½ inch long, but males tend to be slightly smaller.
-Because they struggle to climb walls and smooth surfaces, so hobo spiders usually hide in corners on the ground.
-These spiders create funnel-shaped webs that they rest in while they wait for their prey.
+Because they struggle to climb walls and smooth surfaces, hobo spiders usually hide in corners on the ground and create funnel-shaped webs that they rest in while they wait for their prey.

 Are Hobo Spiders Dangerous?

 Hobo spiders usually bite humans only if they feel threatened or trapped.
 Some people think hobo spider bites cause skin lesions and other serious side effects.
 However, scientists have never found sufficient evidence to prove this.